sjoon2455/convexHull/README.md

 # Convex-Hulls
 The three algorithms compared are The Giftwrap algorithm, The Graham-Scan algorithm and The Monotone Chain algorihtm.
 These algorithms are compared over a wide range of data sets using pre writen tests.
+The algorithms were written as an assigment for COSC262-18 at the University of Canterbury.

 ## Usage